 Hello, I'm Isaiah Everin Cooper, currently a Senior Game Designer at Survios.
 I have a Professional Certificate in Game Development focusing on Level Design from SMU Guildhall.
 I am also a Columbia University graduate with a BA in Creative Writing with a supplementary focus in Film Studies and a background in Film Production.

-I'm particularly interested in the union between game design and storytelling, and so it is a personal goal of mine to contribute to strong narrative design into the games that I work on.
-As a writer, I possess a penchant for thematic structure, character writing, and world building, as well as technical writing as needed.
+I'm particularly interested in the union between game design and storytelling, and so it is a personal goal of mine to contribute to strong narrative design in the games that I work on.
+As a writer, I possess a penchant for story structure, strong themes, and world-building, as well as technical writing as needed.

 From childhood, I've always been enraptured with the creation of imaginary worlds, which transitioned into developing a variety of fictional fantasy settings and stories throughout my adult life.
 I currently run a D&D 5e campaign for which I've created an original setting, including a wiki of world-building and design notes.

 Socially, I tend to rant about how much I love something and then completely tear it to pieces for what didn't work, and I'm generaly compelled to share analysis that is both honest and thoroughly considered.
 For my own inspiration, I look to hundreds of games, movies, shows, bands, comics, and books, and I'm not satisfied if I do not constantly have something of a high creative caliber to enjoy and analyze in my downtime.